Top choice Insurance Mississauge

 Ravinderjit Basra: 1(800) 385-1254

-RESP funds can be used to pay for a beneficiary's post-secondary education expenses, including tuition, books, and living expenses.
+RESP funds can cover a range of post-secondary education expenses, including tuition, books, housing, transportation, and meal plans.